Sentdex/GANTheftAuto/readme.md

    scripts\gtav_inference_demo.bat
    ```

-We are providing one of our trained models on GTA5 data as well as 8x upsample model (part of a separate project).
-There's no GRA V running, this is the actual GAN output of human "playing" the environment.
+We are providing one of our trained models on GTA5 data as well as an 8x upsample model (part of a separate project).
+There's no GTA V running, this is the actual GAN output of a human playing within the GAN environment.

 Example actual output of these demo models:
 ![GANTheftAuto - demo](_img/8x_upsampled_output.png)

 # Trainable demo

-Since we cannot share out data collecting script, which involves GTA5 mod and python code, we are sharing a sample dataset which you can use to train your model on.
-It;s included within `data/gtav/gtagan_2_sample` folder.
+Since we cannot share out data collecting script, which involves a GTA5 mod and python code, we are sharing a sample dataset which you can use to train your model on.
+It's included within the `data/gtav/gtagan_2_sample` folder.

 To train your own model, follow the steps above, but run a training script instead.